Debt Management Plan vs Debt Settlement - How Do You Decide Which is Right for You?

 Debt Settlement

-You’ll likely pay less than what you owe
+You’ll pay less than what you owe

-Your credit score will drop
+Your credit score may drop

 Read more: Credit Impact of Debt Settlement